hieupham12345/cronchat-be/README.md

-# ConChat Backend
+# CronChat Backend

-🚀 **ConChat Backend** is a backend service that provides realtime chat functionality within a larger, service-oriented system.
+🚀 **CronChat Backend** is a backend service that provides realtime chat functionality within a service-oriented system.

-The project focuses on building a maintainable and extensible backend, applying common backend patterns such as authentication, realtime communication, data modeling, and service isolation.
-The chat service is designed as an independent component and can be extended or integrated with other services in the future.
+The service is designed as an independent component, focusing on clear boundaries, maintainable structure, and the ability to evolve alongside other services in the system.

 ---

 ## Overview

-This service handles core chat-related responsibilities, including:
+CronChat Backend is responsible for core chat-related capabilities, including:

-- User authentication and authorization
+- Authentication and authorization
 - Room and membership management
 - Realtime message delivery
 - Message state handling (reactions, replies, read status)
 - Media handling at service level

-The implementation emphasizes clear structure, incremental development, and practical backend considerations.
+The implementation prioritizes clarity, incremental improvement, and practical backend design.

 ---